 Dr. Galyen is a frequent guest conductor, most recently appearing with the L’Orchestra d’Harmonie du Conservaroire d’Aulnay sous Bois in Paris, France and the French National Police Band.
-In 2016 he will conduct and adjudicate in Italy, Iceland, Norway, and London.
+He has conducted, adjudicated, and studied in Ireland, Holland, Italy, Iceland, Norway, Pairs, and London.

 A champion of new music, he has commissioned works by James David, Andrew Boysen, and Nebojsa Macura.
-He has led the Symphonic Band in collaborations with numerous guest composers and performers, winning the acclaim of composers Libby Larsen, Samuel Adler, and Dan Welcher.
+He has led the UNI Wind Ensemble and Symphonic Band in collaborations with numerous guest composers and performers, including Michael Gandolfi, Libby Larsen, Samuel Adler, Dan Bukvich, and Dan Welcher.

 In 2015 he received the John Baker award from the School of Music faculty for "collegiality, teaching, and scholarly/creative activity."
 He was awarded the Outstanding Teaching Award for the College of Humanities and Fine Arts in 2010.
 In 2005, he was the recipient of the David Wilmot Award for excellence in music education at the University of Florida.
 Dr. Galyen has published articles in The WASBE Journal, The Instrumentalist, Research Perspectives in Music Education, Update: Applications of Research in Music Education, The Journal of String Research, The Music Educators Journal, and the Iowa Bandmasters Association Magazine.
 He also presents sessions at music conferences nationwide.